How is retail productivity being killed by status quo training?

 We need to put knowledge for action into the hands of frontline workers on the tool they choose to learn with — mobile devices.
 We must leave behind long manuals and days in classrooms and convert massive streams of information from multiple systems into clear task directions that are atomized and personalized to a worker’s context — their location on the warehouse or store floor, their role, even time of day.
 And we need to connect managers to the frontlines so they can direct and adapt operations in real-time, and equip co-workers to share knowledge and communicate with management.
 If we do all that — workers will know the right next action to take for productivity.

 That’s what we are up to.
 With Smart Access, from day one workers gain proficiency faster as they onboard.
 Workers can upskill and adapt roles quickly.
 And workers contribute more productively, giving high performers a reason to stay.
 Ready to leave behind the status quo?
-Learn about next-generation learning and productivity.
+Book a meeting to learn about next-generation learning and productivity.